-Since Spring 2020, WySCI director Bethann Garramon Merkle has partnered with Rick Fisher, director of the UW Communication Across the Curriculum program.
+Since 2020, WySCI director Bethann Garramon Merkle has partnered with Rick Fisher, director of the UW Communication Across the Curriculum program.
 Each semester, they run a six-week cohort program for graduate students.
 Fall cohorts focus on foundational mindsets and practices that are essential to productive writing in any discipline and genre.
 Spring cohorts focus on fine-tuning valuable writing methods, including a weekly writing practice, writing group/accountability group strategies, and numerous other practical tools.
 Participation in the fall cohort is recommended prior to participation in a spring cohort.
-Between Spring 2020 and Spring 2022, these programs have supported ~200 students to improve their mindset and sense of self-efficacy with writing.
+Since 2020, these programs have supported several hundred students to improve their mindset and sense of self-efficacy with writing.

 Follow this link for details & application dates for upcoming cohorts.